damieng/magneato/README.md

 # Magneato

 A command-line tool for parsing and extracting Extended CPC DSK (eDSK) disk image files.
-Magneato provides a clean interface to inspect and unpack DSK files into a structured directory format.
+Magneato provides a clean interface to inspect, unpack and pack DSK files into a structured directory format.

+**Currently experimental**

 ## Features